 Intestacy law dictates how assets are distributed if you pass away without a plan.
 If your plan only mentions biological children or specific individuals, your stepchildren will not have any inheritance rights.

 Marriage is not the only occasion that calls for a change in your estate plan.
 Two people can love one another and never have to go through the process of getting married.
-If you chose to be in a common law marriage or remain within a simple domestic partnership,you must specifically note how you wish to split your assets upon death.
-Your partner will have no inherent right to any of your property, depending on where you live.
+If you do not get legally married, you must specifically note how you wish to split your assets upon death.
+Your partner will generally have no inherent right to any of your property in California.

 If you decide to pack up and move somewhere else, it’s important to hire a local estate planning attorney to help you review your estate planning documents and ensure that everything is in accordance with the state probate code, and other laws.
 Estate planning laws differ slightly from state to state.
 In some cases, it's important to go to an experienced local professional who can help you sort out the necessary changes.